 It is highly unlikely that the same set of unbalanced fuel injectors sent to one of the companies claiming that they do fuel injector balancing service will return that original set of fuel injectors as a balanced set.

 There is nothing wrong with doing this … just a misunderstanding of the terminology.

 From time to time injectors need to be stored.
 Since corrosion is probably the injectors number one enemy the question then becomes how to store fuel injectors properly.
 Insure that the injectors are cleaned properly and lubricated, inside and out, with a good quality lubricant.
 The injectors should then be placed in a sealed plastic bag or container and stored in a cool dry place.

-All gasoline based fuel injectors available in the United States or in the rest of the world for that matter are sealed units.
-The term: remanufactured fuel injectors, rebuild fuel injectors, reconditioned fuel injectors and or refurbished fuel injectors are misleading and a myth when it comes to fuel injector cleaning service.
+Almost all gasoline based fuel injectors are sealed units.
+The term: remanufactured, rebuild, reconditioned and or refurbished fuel injectors are misleading and a myth when it comes to fuel injector service.

-It will be cost prohibitive to take these dirty or clogged fuel injectors apart, replace and or clean internal components, re assemble and then reseal the injector.
+It will be cost prohibitive to take dirty or clogged fuel injectors apart, replace and clean internal components, re assemble and then reseal the injector.
 To our knowledge there is not a company that performs this exact service or perform any other cleaning method that does this.